 External flashes that attach to the hot shoe will give you more flexibility as you can place them in other places.
 You can then fire them off with a remote that sits on the hot shoe.

 The downside of these is that there is an additional cost involved in actually purchasing one.

 Most professional photographers would put a tripod at the top of their list of accessories for a digital camera.
 Often if you want to capture the best possible photo, in the best possible light, you will need a tripod.

-If you turn your camera over the hole you see at the bottom is where you can attach your tripod to your camera.
+If you turn your camera, you’ll see a hole at the bottom where you can attach your tripod.
 But remember that not every camera is suitable for every tripod.

 Make sure that the tripod you are going to be using can handle the weight of your camera and heaviest lens.

 These are just some of the main camera parts that you will find in most digital cameras these days.